Is World Peace Possible?

 Religious extremism is dangerous, no matter the religion in question.
 It is also the ultimate irony and contradiction, since most of the world's major religions have some dictum in place against killing people.
 And, so far as I have been able to determine, not one of them includes a qualifier stating, " Unless they don't agree with us; then slaughter them all."

-Yet the extremists somehow manage to twist the intent of the wording in their "holy books" to force a meaning suitable to their own ends--which usually falls right back into the category of greed--which is about power and control.
+Yet the extremists somehow manage to twist the intent of the wording in their "holy books" to force a meaning suitable to their own ends--which usually fall right back into the categories of greed, power, and control.

 How Do We End Wars?

 It will not be easy.
-Too many people in high places are too enamored of the faulty concept that war is good for the economy.
-Although that is the opposite of the truth, The Powers That Be (TPTB) like to believe this, and spout it as a constant stream of propaganda in one form or another.
+Too many people in high places are in love with the faulty concept that war is good for the economy, although that is the opposite of the truth.
+The Powers That Be (TPTB) like to believe this, (or say they do), and spout it as a constant stream of propaganda in one form or another.

-Next, keep your religious beliefs to yourself.
-Believe whatever you wish, but stop trying to force your ideas down anyone else's throats.
-I don't care what god or gods you choose to worship; I don't care if you worship none.
-But I do care if you "get in my face" and attempt to convince me of your ways.
+Next: Everyone must keep their religious beliefs to themselves, believing whatever they wish, but not try to force them upon anyone else; no matter what god or gods they choose to worship; no matter if they worship none.
+But it does matter when they "get in everyone's face" and attempt to convince them of their ways.

-To each his own, and as long as no one is doing anyone else any harm, then live and let live!
-The French say this as, "Je ne sais quoi."
-Roughly it translates to "Whatever."
-The same sentiment goes back in very ancient roots from many various philosophies as, "Do what thou wilt, nay harm ye none, for love be the law."
+To each his own, and as long as no one is doing anyone else any harm, what does it matter?As an old song refrain says, "...for it's nobody's business but our own."
+Many ancient philosophies embody the sentiment of, "Do what thou wilt, nay harm ye none, for love be the law."

-There are those who may accuse me of a Communist viewpoint--that is not the case; most folks mistake true peace for Communism, for they know little of either.
+There are those who may call this Communist viewpoint--that is not the case; most folks mistake true peace for Communism, for they know little of either.
 Alternately, there are those who would point out that this is a Pollyanna-like, unrealistic view and goal.
 They may be right.
 But we all have our dreams, and World Peace is mine.
-Nor am I the first, nor will I be the last.
+I am not the first, nor will I be the last.

-Pass the message along to the upcoming generations, and perhaps, someday, we will have a world living together in peace and harmony--provided we don't blow ourselves to smithereens first.
+Pass this message along to the upcoming generations; teach them to talk out their differences, and to live and let live, and perhaps, someday, we will have a world living together in peace and harmony--provided we don't blow ourselves to smithereens first.

 More by this Author